Shakti: The Power

-Shakti: The Power is a 2002 Indian Hindi-language action thriller film directed by Krishna Vamsi and starring Karisma Kapoor, Nana Patekar, Sanjay Kapoor and Shah Rukh Khan with Deepti Naval, Ritu Shivpuri, Anupam Shyam and Prakash Raj in supporting roles.
-Aishwarya Rai makes a special appearance in a song.
-The film is a remake of 1998 Telugu film Anthahpuram, which was based on the real-life story of Betty Mahmoody.
-The original story of real life escape of Betty Mahmoody is depicted in the film Not Without My Daughter (1991) which itself was based on Betty Mahmoody's book of the same name.
+Shakti: The Power is a 2002 Indian Hindi-language crime drama film co-written and directed by Krishna Vamsi, starring Karisma Kapoor, Nana Patekar, Sanjay Kapoor in leading roles, with Shah Rukh Khan, Deepti Naval, Ritu Shivpuri, Anupam Shyam and Prakash Raj in supporting roles.
+The film is a remake of the 1998 film Anthahpuram, which was based on the real-life story of Betty Mahmoody, depicted in the film Not Without My Daughter (1991) which itself was based on Betty Mahmoody's book of the same name.
+In the film, Shekhar and Nandini's decision to visit his ancestral house in a rural Indian town goes awry when they find themselves embroiled in a feudal gang war and try to return home to Canada.

-Shakti: The Power is considered to be one of Karisma Kapoor's career-best performances; with her and Patekar's performances being lauded by fans and critics.
+Shakti: The Power is considered to be one of Karisma Kapoor's career-best performances, with her and Patekar's performances being lauded by fans and critics.
 Despite this, it did not fare well commercially as expected.

 At the 48th Filmfare Awards, Shakti: The Power received 2 nominations – Best Actress (Kapoor) and Best Villain (Patekar).